ETC5523-2025/assignment-4-packages-and-shiny-apps-devgur1/README.md

 run_app()
 ```

-This launches the Shiny app in your browser.
+This launches the Shiny app in the browser.

 ## Example